 Set the MESSAGE NUMBER switch in position, Message 2 or higher.
-This allows enough time for the SMS to be sent properly.
+This allows enough time for the Celbot to initialize properly and send the SMS messages.

 Set the MODE switch in either the TEST or OPERATE position, In test mode, only Celbot SMS messages are transmitted.
 No LMR transmissions occur, The messages associated with the LMR are played out the speaker.
 In OPERATE mode Celbot SMS messages are sent and the LMR transmissions occur.
 The voice messages will not be heard on the speaker.